Welcome to the brand new Sixth Form at DCIS!

-DCIS is now offering the IB Diploma Programme and is an authorised IB World School.
+DCIS offers an authorised IB Diploma Programme and is now an IB World School.
 These are schools that share a common philosophy—a commitment to high quality, challenging, international education that Dover Court International School believes is important for our students.

 For further information about the IB and its programmes, visit http://www.ibo.org.